DrunkSimurgh/Pyegi_Docs/how-to-use/for-developers/write-script/using-pyegi-and-pyonfx-api.md

 import Pyegi
 ```

-You can add [PyonFX](https://github.com/CoffeeStraw/PyonFX) library to dependencies of the `pyproject.toml` file which helps with subtitle editing.
+Pyegi's internal functions depend on PyonFX to process ass lines.
+You should add [PyonFX](https://github.com/CoffeeStraw/PyonFX) library to dependencies of the `pyproject.toml` file which helps with subtitle editing.
 In order to receive the lines from Aegisub, you need to include this code:

 ```python
 from pyonfx import *